HomePage Path

 NU 184-254 Northumberland England

-Preston TowerPreston Tower was originally a late 14th century stone rectangular hall house, founded by Robert Harbottle.
-This was a real stronghold not just a pele tower, three storeys high and flanked by projecting angle turrets, with pointed tunnel-vaulted chambers on each of the floors.
-In 1864, Henry Robert Baker-Cresswell restored the ruined tower, which was in use as a farm building.
-The southern end was converted into a clock tower, a new rear wall was erected and a clock positioned centrally on the second floor of the north and south connecting walls.
-4 miles north-east is Beadnell Tower and 4 miles south-east is Embleton Tower.
+Preston TowerPreston Tower was originally a late 14th century stone rectangular hall-type tower house, founded by Robert Harbottle.
+Of three storeys and flanked by square turrets on the angles, all the floors in the turrets have pointed tunnel-vaulted chambers.
+After the Union of Scotland and England in 1603, most of the tower was dismantled for materials to build farm buildings.
+In 1864, Henry Robert Baker-Cresswell restored the remains of the tower, making the south wall with its two southern turrets, into a clock tower.
+A new rear wall was erected and a striking clock was positioned centrally on the second floor, with faces on the front and rear walls.
+4 miles north-east is Craster Arms and 4 miles south-east is Embleton Vicarage.

 Street Map